 According to Built In, only around 25% of jobs in the technology sector are held by women in 2021.
 In addition to that, women hold less than 20% of all leadership positions in this field (Finances Online).

-In today’s Leading with Purpose series, Morgan Templar, Vice President, Information Management at Highmark Health, discusses hiring based on potential, putting hiring managers through unconscious bias training, increasing flexible working options to boost gender diversity in technology, and the need for mentorship.
+In today’s Leading with Purpose series, Morgan Templar, Advisory Board Member at Swoon Consulting, discusses hiring based on potential, putting hiring managers through unconscious bias training, increasing flexible working options to boost gender diversity in technology, and the need for mentorship.

 Throughout this interview, we discuss why she chose big data, how organizations can diversify their teams, and how you can be an ally to an underrepresented group.

-Colin Harris – Division Director, Cloud and Data Management at Swoon
+Colin Harris – Director, Core and Emerging Accounts at Swoon

-Megan Hari – Director of Marketing at Swoon
+Megan Hari – Director of Marketing and Sales Operations at Swoon

 Megan: Women hold only 26% of data jobs in the United States.
 Given the lack of diversity in the data field, what sparked an interest in big data for you, Morgan?